Bug542/git/hangman/README.md

 # Overview

-This is program is a simple game of Hangman, it was created using Rust and Cargo.
-The program was designed to challegenge the users mind into completeing the hangman challege.
+This program is a simple game of Hangman, it was created using Rust and Cargo.
+The program was designed to challegenge the users mind into completeing the guessing game.

 [Software Demo Video](https://youtu.be/k0fpAssKP1w)